Jean Louis de Nogaret de La Valette: Life

 After the assassination of Henry III in 1589, Épernon opposed the accession of Henry of Navarre (Henry IV of France) and attempted to install an independent government in Provence.
 His attempt failed and in 1596 he was obliged to submit himself to the king, which he did.
 He had not forgiven or forgotten, however, and in 1610 he was involved in the conspiracy that resulted in the assassination of Henry IV by Ravaillac, who lodged, in his preparatory visits to Paris, with Épernon's mistress, Charlotte du Tillet.
 He played a large part in the immediate acceptance of Henri's widow, Marie de' Medici, as regent, her son Louis XIII being then too young to rule.

 The duc d'Épernon was active in government until 1618 or so; in 1617, he participated in the persecution and murder of the Huguenots in Guienne.
 He was named military governor of Guienne in 1622, where he lived quietly for more than ten years in the Château de Cadillac.
 In 1634, however, his deteriorating relationship with Henri de Sourdis (brother and successor of Cardinal François de Sourdis) led to a public altercation in which Épernon struck Sourdis.
 Furious, Sourdis demanded his excommunication and Épernon was disgraced and exiled.
 He gave up his post at Guienne in 1638 and died in the Château de Loches in January 1642 at the age of 88.

 Jean Louis and his wife Marguerite were buried at Saint-Blaise de Cadillac, Gironde.
 The tomb, built of marble and surmounted by a winged female figure in bronze, was inspired by the great royal tombs at Basilica of Saint Denis and by the monument of Anne de Montmorency.
 The tomb was destroyed in 1792 and the bronze statue of Fame by Pierre Biard now resides in the Louvre; other fragments of the tomb, including marble heads of the duke and duchess, are in the museum of Aquitaine, in Bordeaux.

-Through his son Pierre's granddaughter Anne Catherine de La Valette (1653–1699) and her husband Daniel Collot-d'Escury, Seigneur de Landauran (1643–1714), he is an ancestor of actress Audrey Hepburn.

-The arms of the Duke of Épernon are a white castle on a blue field, surmounted by three gold fleur-de-lis.

 Issue

-Marguerite de Foix-Candale was a wealthy heiress (1498–1534) of the House of Foix, and they had four sons:
+Marguerite de Foix-Candale was a wealthy heiress (1567-1593) of the House of Foix, and they had four sons: